Computers/Information Technology

 Spring, 3 credit hours

 A study of terminology, hardware and software associated with data communications and network technology.
-Areas of study will include design principles for human-computer dialogue, selection criteria for communications devices, the technology of data transmission, techniques and message protocols for line control and error processing, local area net works, networking concepts, network topologies and access control, network performance, network services and design issues, and network media and access methods.
+Areas of study include design principles for human-computer dialogue, selection criteria for communications devices, the technology of data transmission, techniques and message protocols for line control and error processing, local area networks, networking concepts, network topologies and access control, network performance, network services and design issues, and network media and access methods.
 Design, configuration, operation and maintenance questions are explored.
-Topics will include enduser perspective, network operating systems, cabling, hardware protocols, software and applications, design, and administration.
-This course should be taken concurrently with Data Communications and Network Technology Lab (CITA 221).
-Three hours of lecture per week.
+Topics include end-user perspective, network operating systems, cabling, hardware protocols, software and applications, design, and administration.
+This course should be taken concurrently with CITA 221 Data Communications and Network Technology Lab course.

 CITA 221 DATA COMMUNICATIONS AND NETWORK TECHNOLOGY LAB